 Golf: A golf course, operated by the Lost Pines Golf Club, is one of the finest and most scenic 18-hole golf courses in Central Texas.
 The course is 6,152 yards long, has Bermuda grass greens, is playable year-round, and has golf carts and pull carts available for rent.
 More information about golf at Bastrop State Park.

 Volunteer Information: For information on volunteer opportunities at the park contact the volunteer coordinator at (512) 237-2241.

-Friends of the Lost Pines State Parks - The Friends of the Lost Pines State Parks was organized to assist in the promotion, interpretation and operation of Bastrop and Buescher State Parks.
-As a fund raising and service group, the goal of the friends is to help in the overall operation of the park through sponsoring events, helping fund projects and raising the awareness of Bastrop and Buescher state parks as assets to the community and surrounding areas.
+Friends of the Lost Pines State Parks - The Friends of the Lost Pines State Parks was organized to assist in the promotion, interpretation and operation of Bastrop and Buescher state parks.
+As a fundraising and service group, the goal of the friends is to help in the overall operation of the parks through sponsoring events, helping fund projects and raising the awareness of Bastrop and Buescher state parks as assets to the community and surrounding areas.
 For more information go to the Friends of Lost Pines State Parks website.

 The park offers a variety of educational opportunities.
 Check the calendar of events or contact the park for special tours.

 Get more information on the Civilian Conservation Corps (CCC), which helped develop this park and numerous others over 70 years ago, by visiting our CCC page that includes the interactive online exhibits and education resource, “The Look of Nature: Designing Texas State Parks during the Great Depression” and “A New Deal for Texas Parks.”